So what’s it like when an owner decides to self perform?

-Let’s imagine owner self-perform on a very small scale: someone lives in a house, and decides to install window treatments.
+Let’s imagine owner self-perform on a very small scale.
+A couple lives in a house.
+They decide to install window treatments.
 (I know, most people say “blinds” or “shades”, but only people in the business say “window treatment”, which is the generic term for both blinds and shades.)
-This owner is “self-performing” because, after all, they could have hired someone to install that window treatment.
+This owner is “self-performing” because they do the work themselves.
+They could have hired someone to install that window treatment.
+They chose not to.

 Owners self-perform because they can.
 Why hire someone to do something when you can do it yourself?

 First, an owner may have the technical capacity to self perform, and therefore simply be comfortable with this method of project delivery.
 Need to do some interior renovations?
 Got the crew to do it?
 Go ahead!

 We’ve witnessed organizations with the in-house capacity to self perform, but also with the in-house desire to self-perform at the staff level.
 There are organizations out there who employ facilities staff who used to be contractors.
 These are men and women who know how to execute projects, and are now part of a facilities staff.
 They ache to do interesting things during their day job.
 Self-perform can be part of a solution.

 Second, an owner may perceive long-term advantages in self-sufficiency.
 If there is a certain type of work that is regularly needed, it may prove beneficial to bring that capacity in-house.
 The market can be chaotic.
 Sometimes the market has capacity to provide a certain service.
 Sometimes the market lacks this capacity.
 Having that capacity in-house brings certainty to owner operations.

 Third, owners may favor financial certainty over financial risk in procuring services.
 A carpenter on staff may cost $80,000 per year.
 That number will be a constant year after year.
 Contracting for carpentry services may be more volatile.
 One year may see $40,000 in contracted services, followed by $120,000 the next year.